rendell/theconchparadox/chapters/Conch_book/03-the-first-line-of-defense.md

+## Chapter 3: The First Line of Defense
-### <Brief section on how conch shells are structured in layers, connecting to layered response systems>
+### Brief section on how conch shells are structured in layers, connecting to layered response systems>

 Need to fill in